Tom5521/STBackup/README.md

 - `restore tar`: Restores files from a tarball in the backup destination.
 - `route <destination>`: Moves the backup folder to a new destination.
 - `start`: Starts the SillyTavern application.
-- `update ST`: Updates the SillyTavernBackup application.
+- `update ST`: Updates the STbackup application. (not work in ST versions under 1.9.1,check error code 29)
-- `update me`: Updates the SillyTavernBackup application and rebuilds if necessary.
+- `update me`: Updates the STbackup application and rebuilds if necessary.
 - `ls`: Lists files in the remote backup destination.
 - `upload`: Uploads files to the remote backup destination.
 - `upload tar`: Uploads a tarball to the remote backup destination.